gregparkes/giffy/README.md

 ## What is it?

-`giffy` is a *declarative* plotting library on top of Matplotlib for turning data into GIF animations.
-Writing custom code for animations is time-consuming and requires deep knowledge of various aspects of Matplotlib.
-We handle this for you by providing common-sense interfaces to various plotting formats.
+`giffy` is a *declarative* plotting library for turning time-based data into GIF animations.
+Writing custom code for explainable animations is time-consuming and requires deep knowledge of various aspects of Matplotlib.
+We handle this for you by providing a common interface for all formats.

 ## Main Features

-* Ability to turn data (such as a pandas.DataFrame or numpy array) into a GIF **in one line of code**.
+* Turn your time-series data into a GIF **in one line of code**.
-* Automatic linear interpolation (**lerp**) for smoother and crisper animations.
+* Sick of ugly jumpy animations?
+Use our automatic linear interpolation (**lerp**) for smoother and crisper animations.
-* Works out-of-the-box, but also supports flexible customizations.
-* Supports common plotting formats including scatter, bar, pie, colormesh and contours.
+* A number of plotting formats out-of-the box, with appropriate customizations to meet your needs.
-* Plot is defined in a declarative fashion, so no computational overhead until you want to generate the animation.
+* Animations are defined in a declarative fashion, so no computational overhead until you want to generate the animation.

 ## How to use